Our Services

 Helpful Resources

-There are several factors to consider, and binge eating that feels out of control is often driven by brain reward pathways, stress hormones, restrictive dieting, emotional coping, and biology, and may be binge eating disorder, a real and treatable medical condition.
+Binge eating that feels out of control is a recognized medical issue, often driven by brain reward pathways, stress hormones, restrictive dieting, emotional coping, and underlying biology.
+It may indicate binge eating disorder (BED), a real and treatable condition.

 Understanding what's happening in your brain — and what to do next — can help you regain control in a healthy, sustainable way.